The Thomas Gifford Trust is a charity registered with the Charity Commission No. 1155669

 Chris Potts - Chair of the Trust

 Chris Potts is a partner in large regional law firm.
 He is the Chairman of The Thomas Gifford Trust and uses his broad knowledge of commercial and charities law to assist with navigating the multitude of agreements needed to help with the running of the new Community Centre.
-Chris and his family have lived in Charlbury for over 12 years - he has 3 children all of whom went to Chipping Norton school.
+Chris and his family have lived in Charlbury for nearly 20 years - he has 3 children all of whom went to Chipping Norton school.